srbmaury/Hackathon-Portal/README.md

 - **Team Chat**: Real-time messaging for teams with AI assistant support
 - **Automated Reminders**: Smart deadline reminders for at-risk teams and submission deadline notifications

+### Live AI-Powered Demo Day Stage
+- **Virtual Stage**: Real-time, interactive virtual stage where teams present projects to judges, mentors, and the public.
+- **Live Video Demo**: Each team gets a timed slot with a live video stream (WebRTC or integrated service like Daily/Zoom).
+- **Live Q&A**: Audience and judges submit live questions, filtered and summarized by an AI assistant in real time.
+- **AI Feedback & Buzzwords**: AI generates instant feedback and “buzzwords” (e.g., “Most Innovative”, “Best Pitch”, “Crowd Favorite”) based on sentiment analysis and engagement.
+- **Live Voting & Leaderboard**: Viewers can vote/react live; leaderboard updates in real time.
+- **AI Highlights Reel**: After each demo, AI generates a short, shareable summary and highlights reel for social media.

 ### Role System
 - **Organization-Level Roles**:
   - `admin`: Full platform access